Chemical Distributors

 Recent Developments

-Sep 20, 2024 - Payrolls Rising Amid Falling Sales
+Jan 20, 2025 - Prices Rebounding Amid Falling Sales

-• Legislation introduced in Congress in July would enhance safety requirements for trains transporting hazardous materials, according to a press release from the Alliance for Chemical Distribution (ACD), which supports the bill.
+- Legislation pending in Congress would enhance safety requirements for trains transporting hazardous materials, according to a press release from the Alliance for Chemical Distribution (ACD), which supports the bill.
 HR 8996 would incorporate aspects of freight-rail safety legislation introduced in the Senate last year and set federal limits on freight train lengths.
 The proposed legislation also would raise standards on tank cars carrying hazardous materials, mandate two-person train crews, and set standards for rail-car maintenance, track maintenance, and wayside defect detectors.
 Freight railroads moved 2.3 million carloads of plastics, fertilizers, and other chemicals in 2022, or about 20% of chemicals used in the US.
 The 2023 derailment of a Norfolk Southern Railway train in East Palestine, Ohio, carrying several types of chemicals that caught fire, spotlighted rail safety.

 Get A Demo